You are here

 2010-2011 CEF Education and Outreach Fellow

-James Wilcox is a Ph.D student in the Rubenstein School for Environment and Natural Resources at The University of Vermont and an Education and Outreach Fellow with UVM's Office of Sustainability and Clean Energy Fund.
+James Wilcox was a former Ph.D student in the Rubenstein School for Environment and Natural Resources at The University of Vermont and an Education and Outreach Fellow with UVM's Office of Sustainability and Clean Energy Fund.
 He holds a B.A. in English and a Master's of Teaching from Virginia Commonwealth University, as well as an M.A. in Media and Urban Studies from The New School in New York City.
 James has worked at Parsons the New School for Design, consulted for The Cloud Institute for Sustainability Education, chaired and presented at the Critical Themes in Media Studies Conference at The New School, and taught sustainable design to Parsons undergraduates.
 His interests include ecological thought and culture, DIY participatory media, and design and social innovation for sustainability.

 Katherine Devine '11